Ralph-Lee/blog/network-iphone-podcast-app-review.md

 * the search and subscribe process was fantastic
 * when you tap into search/add a new podcast, focus is given to the textbox and the keyboard appears immediately
 * when searching, sometimes you're presented with double results, but no explanation as to what the difference between the two are.
-* giving you the choice to configure 3 items - skip interval for reverse and forward, and
+* giving you the choice to configure 3 items - skip interval for reverse and forward, and playback speed.
+In the 'simple' vein, the app remembers this setting globally between podcasts.
 * easily remove a podcast from the menu.
 It's a simple tap and hold to remove.

 ###Things I Wish Network Did (Better)###